wesovilabs/templatizer/README.md

 The intention of **Templatizer** is to provide a handy and powerful mechanism to create custom projects from templates.

-Tools such as Github or Gitlab claim that they support repositories as templates.
-Actually,  they permit us to define repositories as templates but we need to make a copy and then we need to do as many replacements as we need.
-Sincerely this is not a template system from my point of view.
+Gir repositories servers such as Github or Gitlab claim that they support repositories as templates.
+Actually,  they only permit us to tag repositories as templates; but we need will do a copy of these templatesrepositories and then we need to do as many replacements as we need.
+Sincerely,  this is not a template system from my point of view.

 ## Getting started